 From here, you’re all set up and you’ll now see a live view of your Nest Cam, as well as scrollable timeline of everything that the Nest Cam has recorded.

 If you want to see a full-screen live view, you can tilt your device horizontally, and if you want to speak into the camera to talk to the person on the other side, you can tap and hold on the blue microphone icon at the bottom.

 Keep in mind that while I have my Nest Cam pointed out of a window looking outside my house, the infrared lights on the camera for night vision will reflect off the window’s glass and create a giant glare, making it pretty much useless at night.
 Again, if you’re really wanting a cam for outdoor use, it’s best to get the outdoor version of the Nest Cam, but the indoor model can work just fine in a pinch.

 - › What You Should Know Before Buying Wi-Fi Cameras

-- › How to Prevent Your Nest Cam from Capturing Sound
+- › How to Automatically Turn Your Nest Cam On and Off

 - › How to Install and Set Up the Nest Secure Security System